...

-“It is completely absurd that in this region, vitamin C supplements and the benefits of oranges need a recommendation by physicians,” declared Professor Stepp in his seminal lecture at the School of Medicine at Valencia (Spain).
+“It is completely absurd that in this region, vitamin C supplements and the benefits of oranges need a recommendation by physicians,” declared Professor Stepp in his seminal lecture at the School of Medicine in Valencia (Spain).

 Some local colleagues took him to visit the beautiful orange groves in the Valencia countryside, where he had the privilege of eating some of the world’s best tree-ripened fruit.
 It was then that this German man of science and the advocate of synthetic vitamins forgot his science and exclaimed: